LightTable/user-guide/how.md

 # How Do I...

-### Change settings (e.g., fonts, line numbers)?

-Settings are represented as behaviors in Light Table.
-To modify your user behaviors, execute the `Settings: User behaviors` command and modify the file that is opened.

-For example, to turn on the line number gutter, find the `:editor` tag and in the square brackets type "number".
-Then select `Editor: Show line numbers` behavior.
-This workflow lets you search for the behavior you want via the auto-complete and then the helper will show you what parameters are needed (if any) for that behavior.

-All settings in Light Table work this way and behaviors give you the ability to fundamentally change the functionality of Light Table.

-### Configure behaviors

-To add a behavior to your `user.behaviors` file, add a vector in the format `[:TAG :COMMAND :ARG1 :ARG2 ...]` (e.g., `[:editor :lt.objs.editor/no-wrap]`).
-If a command takes arguments append them after the command (e.g., `[:app :lt.objs.app/set-default-zoom-level 0.8]`).
-Behaviors that are set by default can be disabled/subtracted/removed by prefixing the command with `-`  (e.g., `[:editor :-lt.objs.editor/no-wrap]`).

-### Change theme

-To set the editor theme execute the `Settings: User behaviors` command, type `[:editor :lt.objs.style/set-theme "" ]` and in between quotation marks type a theme name (auto-complete will help you here).
-To see what different themes look like, try [the CodeMirror theme demo](http://codemirror.com/demo/theme.html).
-Note that some themes listed there may not be available because LightTable may not be on the same CodeMirror version as the demo.
-To try third party themes, like [these ones](https://github.com/FarhadG/code-mirror-themes), download them and add an entry for it in user.behaviors file:  `[:app :lt.objs.style/provide-theme "theme-name" "/full/path/to/theme/css"]`.
-Once a theme is provided you can set it with the aforementioned `set-theme`.

 ### Evaluate code inline?

 Within an editor, eval a single "block" (or form if you're used to LISP) is bound to Cmd/Ctrl+Enter by default and evaling an entire file is bound to Cmd/Ctrl+Shift+Enter.
 Not all file types know how to eval, to find out what kinds of clients are available for evaluation, open the `connect` tab and press the "Add Connection" button.
 This will give you a list of all the clients Light Table knows how to start.

-### Change keybindings?

-Keybindings are defined in .keymap files in Light Table.
-To open the user keymap, execute the `Settings: User keymap` command.
-To see the default keybindings you can execute the `Settings: Default keymap` command.
-Keys are bound based on context (tag), which allows you to create contextual command schemes.

-### Configure keybindings

-To add a keybinding to your `user.keymap` file, add a vector in the format `[:TAG "KEYBINDING" :COMMAND]` e.g. `[:editor "alt-w" :editor.watch.watch-selection]`.
-If a command takes arguments wrap the command and its arguments in a parentheses e.g. `[:editor "alt-(" (:paredit.select.parent "(")]`.
-If you want to bind multiple commands to the same keybinding, use a simple vector for the whole binding-command e.g. `[:editor  "alt-(" (:paredit.select.parent "(") :smart-indent-selection]`.
-Keybindings that are set by default can be subtracted/removed by prefixing the key with '-'  e.g. `[:app "-ctrl-shift-d" :docs.search.show]`.

 ### Split windows?